Plant diseases : publication

 Snakes often become displaced after a storm or flooding event.
 As a result, many of these animals are seeking shelter and food in areas close to people.
 Read more to find out what to do when you encounter one.

-Reduce the chances of disease in your home vegetable garden through a combination of proven prevention methods, including sanitation; cultural, physical and biological practices; staking; and solarization.
-Learn how in this University of Missouri Extensio
+Reduce disease in your garden through prevention methods, including sanitation; cultural, physical and biological practices; staking; and solarization.

 Fire blight is a bacterial disease that attacks susceptible ornamental trees and shrubs and pose significant threat to apple and pear production.